We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Massage sticks differ from foam rollers in that they use pressure from your hands rather than your bodyweight, making it easier to adjust the intensity.

-They’re also lighter and more compact, so they’re ideal if you’re traveling or tight on space.
+They’re also lighter and more compact, so they’re a good option if you’re traveling or tight on space.

 The Tiger Tail Massage Stick is one of the best options — it’s highly rated for being easy to angle, thanks to its comfortable rubber grips.